 And as much as we don’t want to admit it, these hackers are smarter than the average criminal.
 They use clever tactics to trick you into clicking links with the potential to crash your system, spread malware and even steal your personal information.
-Tap or click to see how scammers are tricking Americans with fake IRS websites.
+Tap or click for eight of the biggest scams you need to watch out for.

 And keep reading to find out why a VPN is really your best bet when it comes to keeping what you do online private.

 What the heck is DNS Hijacking?

 One of these tricks is known as “DNS hijacking.”
 Sound complicated?
 Yes, it’s a little bit tricky.
 Let me explain.

-What these clever hackers do is insert rogue DNS servers so your traffic is directed to unsafe servers, instead of the secure servers your internet service provider gives you.
+These clever hackers insert rogue DNS servers, so your traffic is directed to unsafe servers instead of the secure servers your internet service provider gives you.
 This means cybercriminals can redirect you to fake versions of websites you’re attempting to visit.